Academic trainees are represented in the BMA by the Joint Academic Trainees Subcommittee (JATS) of both MASC and the JDC.

 An academic trainee is defined as being a junior doctor with an academic or research component to their training.

 JATS has the responsibility of considering and taking forward issues of concern to academic trainees and of ensuring that academic training is considered by the parent committees.

 Election to the JATS

-There are places for two academic trainees to be elected to the JATS at the Clinical Academic Trainees' Conference.
+There are places for four academic trainees to be elected to the JATS at the Clinical Academic Trainees' Conference.

 Terms of reference

 The terms of reference for JATS are as follows: